 - Charles Joseph Minard‘s 1861 diagram depicting Napoleon’s Russian campaign of 1812

 - Otto Neurath‘s International Picture Language of the 1930s

 - Florence Nightingale‘s information graphic depicting army mortality rates

 Contemporary Information Designers

-Contemporary information designers — like David McCandless, Edward R. Tufte, Nathan Yau — seek to edify more than to persuade, to exchange more than to foist upon.
-With ever more powerful technologies of communication, we have learned that the issuer of designed information is as likely as the intended recipient to be changed by it, for better or worse.
+Contemporary information designers — like David McCandless, Edward R. Tufte, and Nathan Yau — seek to edify more than persuade, and exchange more than to foist upon.
+With ever more powerful communication technologies, we have learned that the issuer of designed information is as likely as the intended recipient to be changed by it, for better or worse.

 Information designers consider the selection, structuring and presentation of the information provider’s message in relation to the purposes, skills, experience, preferences and circumstances of the intended users.
 To do this they need specialist knowledge and skills in graphic communication and typography, the psychology of reading and learning, human-computer interaction, usability research and clear writing, plus an understanding of the potential and limitations of different media.